 Alignment: Each projection image P is aligned with φ₁ to estimate the rotation matrix R that best aligns P with a corresponding projection of φ₁.

 Optimization: An optimization problem is solved to estimate the transformation matrix O that aligns φ₂ with φ₁.
-The key equation used is:
+The key equation used is